cbmr-data/cbmr-data.github.io/esrum/source/usage/access/access.rst

 .. note::

-    If you are an external researcher, student, guest, and otherwise collaborating with researchers at CBMR, then you should ask for your collaborator or supervisor at CBMR to apply for access for you, as described below.
+    If you are an external researcher, student, guest, and otherwise collaborating with researchers at CBMR, then you must ask for your collaborator or supervisor at CBMR to apply for access for you, as described below.
+Access to Esrum requires a valid UCPH ID (e.g.
+    ``abc123``) with a registered affiliation with CBMR.

 Access to the Esrum HPC cluster and a number of related services, projects, and datasets are managed by the Data Analytics Platform.
 To